MariaAlonsoLeon/Matrix_Multiplication_Task1/README.md

 ## Results

-The benchmarking results include:
+The benchmarking results cover three key performance metrics:

-- **Execution Time (ms)**: Measured for each matrix size.
+- **Execution Time (ms):** Measured for each matrix size.
-- **Memory Usage (MB)**: Memory consumption during matrix operations.
+- **Memory Usage (MB):** The amount of memory consumed during matrix operations.
-- **CPU Usage (%)**: CPU utilization during benchmarking.
+- **CPU Usage (%):** The percentage of CPU utilized during the benchmarking.

-For detailed analysis, visualized results can be found in the `Utils/Graphs_Generator` folder, where graphs are generated based on the collected benchmarking data.
+### Performance Summary

+- **Rust**: Consistently delivers one of the fastest execution times but consumes the highest amount of memory and CPU resources.
+- **Java**: Provides a balanced performance, achieving near-optimal execution times with better memory and CPU efficiency than Rust.
+- **C++**: Demonstrates the most efficient memory usage and stable execution times, making it ideal for performance-critical tasks with constrained resources.
+- **Python**: Suffers from significant performance degradation, especially with larger matrices, due to its interpreted nature and lack of low-level optimizations.

+### Visualizing the Results

+You can generate and visualize the benchmarking data using the `Graphs_Generator` project in the `Utils` folder.
+This tool provides graphs for execution time, memory usage, and CPU consumption for each language across different matrix sizes.

+## Usage
+To sum up, you can use the project by following these steps.

+1. Open the appropriate IDE for the programming language you wish to test.
+2. Navigate to the respective folder and run the provided script or project.
+3. Use the Graphs Generator in the `Utils` folder to visualize the results from the benchmarking process.